-These easy oats idli are light, fluffy, cakes perfect for a quick Breakfast or healthy on-the-go Snack.
+These easy oats idli are light, fluffy, cakes perfect for a quick Breakfast or healthy on-the-go snack.
 Made with oats, curd (yogurt), semolina, herbs and spices, this oats idli recipe requires no fermentation and is quick to prepare.

 About Oats Idli

 This oatmeal idli recipe, made with your choice of oats, is another favorite oats recipe of mine.
-Similar to my Rava Idli Recipe, this oats idli recipe includes rava (sooji, semolina or cream of wheat) in the batter, as well as oats of course.
+Similar to my Rava Idli recipe, this oats idli recipe includes rava (sooji, semolina or cream of wheat) in the batter, as well as oats of course.

 Perfect for when you’re in a time crunch, oats idli is an instant version unlike the traditional South Indian Idli Recipe that is made with time-intensive method of soaking rice & lentils, grinding them and fermenting.